nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   1. Double-click the jar file
+      Expected: Shows the GUI with a set of sample internship applications.
+The window size may not be optimal.

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

-### Deleting a internship
+### Deleting an internship

 1. Deleting an internship while all internships are being shown

    1. Prerequisites: List all internships using the `list` command.
 Multiple internships in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First internship application is deleted from the list.
+Details of the deleted internship application shown in the status message.

    1. Test case: `delete 0`<br>
-      Expected: No internship is deleted.
+      Expected: No internship application is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.